 T3's favourite suspension trainers

-This all-in-one package is designed get even complete suspension training newbies into the swing of it, with the excellent TRX workout guide acting as detailed bedtime reading in order to get the most out of each session.
+This all-in-one package is designed to get even complete suspension training newbies into the swing of it, with the excellent TRX workout guide acting as detailed bedtime reading in order to get the most out of each session.
+Its patented single-point anchoring system promotes stability and encourages proper form throughout each exercise, while this kit includes everything you need to work out anywhere.

 - Read our full best suspension trainer guide here